Christianity in Russia: Old Believers

-Old Believers are Russian Orthodox Christians who maintain the liturgical and ritual practices of the Eastern Orthodox Church as they were before the reforms of Patriarch Nikon of Moscow.
+Old Believers or Old Orthodox are Russian Orthodox Christians who maintain the liturgical and ritual practices of the Eastern Orthodox Church as they were before the reforms of Patriarch Nikon of Moscow.
 They split from the mainstream Russian Orthodox Church in the 17th century.

 In 1971, the Moscow Patriarchate revoked the anathemas placed on the Old Believers in the 17th century, but most Old Believer communities have not returned to Communion with other Orthodox Christians.

 As of 2006, the total number of Old Believers is estimated from 500,000 to 1 million, some living in isolated communities to which they fled centuries ago to avoid persecution.
 An Old Believer parish in the United States has entered into communion with the Russian Orthodox Church Outside Russia.
 Old-Believer churches in Russia have begun the restoration of their property, although Old Believers face many difficulties in claiming restitution rights for their churches.
 Moscow has churches for the most important Old Believer branches: Rogozhskaya Zastava (Popovtsy of the Belokrinitskaya hierarchy official center), a cathedral for the Novozybkovskaya hierarchy in Zamoskvorech'ye and Preobrazhenskaya Zastava where Pomortsy and Fedoseevtsy coexist.

+Nowadays, Old Believers have four registered all-Russia denominational church bodies, namely the Russian Orthodox Old-Rite Church, the Russian Old-Orthodox Church, the Pomorian Old-Orthodox Church, and the Old-Pomorian Old-Orthodox Church of Fedoseyan Confession.